HermanShpryhau/MJC-School-Theory/Module #2.md

 </beans>
 ```

+`ApplicationContext` implementations:
+- `AnnotationConfigApplicationContext` — Loads a Spring application context from one or more Java-based configuration classes
+- `AnnotationConfigWebApplicationContext` — Loads a Spring web application context from one or more Java-based configuration classes
+- `ClassPathXmlApplicationContext` — Loads a context definition from one or more XML files located in the classpath, treating context-definition files as class- path resources
+- `FileSystemXmlApplicationContext` — Loads a context definition from one or more XML files in the filesystem
+- `XmlWebApplicationContext` — Loads context definitions from one or more XML files contained in a web application

 ### Spring Bean lifecycle.

+/media/bean-lifecycle.png

+1. Spring instantiates the bean.
+2. Spring injects values and bean references into the bean’s properties.
+3. If the bean implements BeanNameAware, Spring passes the bean’s ID to the `setBeanName()` method.
+4. If the bean implements `BeanFactoryAware`, Spring calls the `setBeanFactory()` method, passing in the bean factory itself.
+5. If the bean implements `ApplicationContextAware`, Spring calls the `setApplicationContext()` method, passing in a reference to the enclosing application context.
+6. If the bean implements the `BeanPostProcessor` interface, Spring calls its `postProcessBeforeInitialization()` method.
+7. If the bean implements the `InitializingBean` interface, Spring calls its `afterPropertiesSet()` method.
+Similarly, if the bean was declared with an **init-method**, then the specified initialization method is called.
+8. If the bean implements `BeanPostProcessor`, Spring calls its `postProcessAfterInitialization()` method.
+9. At this point, the bean is ready to be used by the application and remains in the application context until the application context is destroyed.
+10. If the bean implements the `DisposableBean` interface, Spring calls its `destroy()` method.
+Likewise, if the bean was declared with a destroy-method, the specified method is called.

 ### Injection with annotations.
 What types exist?
 Advantages and disadvantages of those types?
 How did you choose the injection approach?